YolfTypo3/SavLibraryKickstarter/Documentation/Reference/Selectorbox/Index.rst

         - makeEmailLink

-        See :ref:`functions` for the associated parameters .
+        See :ref:`functions` for the associated parameters.

 .. _selectorbox.separator: